310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

             {% bubble Chiaki v2 %}
             Really?
 I didn't even notice…

-            Maybe learning from this mascot has naturally started to make me resemble it!
+            Maybe learning from this yuruchara has naturally started to make me resemble it!
 			{% endbubble %}
         </div>
     </div>